This content is being reviewed in light of recent changes to federal guidance.

 • incorporate reflection on the service activity in a way that promotes further understanding of course content, a broader appreciation of the academic area of study, and a deepened sense of civic responsibility.

 Service learning tends to take place in course-based, credit bearing experiences or opportunities that support degree requirements (the Certificate in Service Learning, for example).
-The must incorporate intentional reflection of the experience
+The course must incorporate intentional reflection throughout the course.

 Bringle, R., & Hatcher, J. (1995).
 A service learning curriculum for faculty.
 Michigan Journal of Community Service Learning, 2, 112-122.